google/WebFundamentals/src/content/en/updates/devtools/2015-03-24-devtools-timeline-now-providing-the-full-story.markdown

 ## <a name="frame-viewer">Frame Viewer</a>

 The art of [layer compositing](http://www.html5rocks.com/en/tutorials/speed/layers/) is another aspect of the browser that has been mostly hidden from developers.
 When used sparingly and with care, layers can help avoid costly re-paints and yield huge performance boosts.
 But it’s often not obvious to predict how the browser will composite your content.
 Using the Timeline’s new __Paint__ capture option, you can visualize composited layers at each frame of a recording.

 When you select a gray frame bar above the __Main Thread__, its __Layers__ panel provides a visual model of the layers that compose your app.

-{% video //www.youtube.com/embed/sC6IlD-U2TI %} {% endvideo %}
+{% ytvideo sC6IlD-U2TI %}

 __Tip__: Play back animations by clicking through frame bars on a Timeline recording.